omarralaa/SSPian/README.md

 SSPian is an application that helps college students to keep up with their latest updates, deadlines and assignments.

+## SSPian API

+[SSPIan API](https://github.com/omaritocen/sspian-api) is a RESTful API service, that provides the required functionalties for the SSPian app.

 ## Stack

 Mobile: Dart, Flutter